-From London to Berlin, a trail of about 3.000 km to walk the Liberation Route Europe on the footsteps of the Allied troops.
+From London to Berlin, this system of trails numbering more than 3.500 km will be a new way to experience the Liberation Route Europe on the footsteps of the Allied troops.

-Liberation Route Europe Foundation cooperated with the Dutch hiking organization Wandelnet and prominent American architect Daniel Libeskind to create the Liberation Route Hiking Trail (hLRE).
+Liberation Route Europe Foundation cooperated with our members, hiking organisations across Europe, and the prominent Polish-American architect Daniel Libeskind to create a new system of commemorative Liberation Route Europe Hiking Trails (hLRE).

-American Architect Daniel Libeskind, in turn, designed a series of route markers called “Vectors of Memory” which will unite, for the first time, countries, regions, important sites, milestones, and stories in the last phase of World War II by celebrating the procured freedom, harmony, and peace.
+American Architect Daniel Libeskind, in turn, designed a family of trail markers called the “Vectors of Memory” which will unite, for the first time, countries, regions, important sites, milestones, and stories in the last phase of World War II by celebrating the procured freedom, harmony, and peace.

 “This project has strength, as it is based on a